 Perhaps the movement's most popular film was Fritz Lange's Metropolis (1927), a surreal dystopian science-fiction-horror movie set in the future.
 Burton has stated his love of German Expressionist films, "It was the strength and simplicity that I really loved about the expressionists' work.
 That and the fairy-tale element."

 Burton clearly uses the German expressionist trademark of contrasting light and dark in his Batman films.
 In the first Batman, the movie's villain, Joker (Jack Nicholson), wears heavy make up in an almost dreamy clown-like way, which looks to be inspired by the German Expressionist movie The Man Who Laughs (Leni, 1921).
 Additionally, Burton stages Gotham City to look like Metropolis, with its futuristic modern design.
 Both of Burton's films cleverly blend film noir, horror, sci-fi, and gothic melodrama.
 They may be based off of comic books, but none of the Batman films have ever apologized for being overtly dark and moody.

-#5 on The Best Movies of 1989see more on Batman
+#80 on The Greatest Movies for Guyssee more on Batman